swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 Testing tests.
 Interoperability is a feature that enables XCTest's assertions to work with Swift Testing, and Swift Testing's expectations to work with XCTest.

-> Note: **Cross-library issue:** An issue created by an XCTest assertion in a Swift
+> Note: A **cross-library issue** is an issue created by an XCTest assertion in
-> Testing test case, or a Swift Testing expectation in an XCTest test case.
+> a Swift Testing test case, or a Swift Testing expectation in an XCTest test
+> case.
 >
 > An example of a "cross-library issue from XCTest" would be calling
 > [`XCTAssert()`](https://developer.apple.com/documentation/xctest/1500669-xctassert)